hnbeck/perrymmo-rq/README.md

 The main issue of the prototype is to evaluate gameplay, story quality and concept of interactive SciFi story telling.

-An initial description can be found here: https://www.educational-concepts.biz/project/perryrhodanmmo/

 At this moment in time the game has no name.
-The working title is Educational Concepts Perry MMO (EC Perry MMO for short).
+The working title is EC Perry MMO.
-Because I have some Prolog experts in my Twitter timeline, development documentation will be in English.

 Please start reading at description of the [Vision](./UserStories/Vision.md) and the main [UseCase](./UserStories/DG_UC_Main.png)